nymea/nymea-docs/docs/clients/discovery.md

 ---
-id: upnp-discovery
+id: discovery
-title: UPnP discovery
+title: Network Discovery
 ---

-## UPnP

-The nymead server can be discovered in the local network by using the **UPnP 1.1** ([Universal Plug and Play](https://en.wikipedia.org/wiki/Universal_Plug_and_Play)) network discovery.
+nymea can be discovered in the local network by using eather **UPnP 1.1** ([Universal Plug and Play](https://en.wikipedia.org/wiki/Universal_Plug_and_Play)) network discovery or **Zeroconf** (mDNS/DNS-SD).
+Both services are implemented because routers' settings sometimes block UPnP packages or are unreliable with Zeroconf.

+## UPnP 1.1

  The server will present itself as [UPnP Basic 1.0](http://upnp.org/specs/basic/basic1/) device according to the following specifications:

 http://upnp.org/specs/basic/UPnP-basic-Basic-v1-Device.pdf